 Accommodation near the main train station Krakow

-If you should need to spend the night in the proximity of the station, there are various options around the area, from cheap hostels to high-end hotels.
+If you need to spend the night in the proximity of the station, there are various options around the area, from cheap hostels to high-end hotels to stay in Krakow.

 Hotels around Krakow Train Station